TraekWells/personal-site/content/blog/moving-from-wordpress-to-forestry.md

 ## Editor Experience

 I haven't used every other CMS out there but so far Forestry has the best editing experience I've come across.
-Everything is super simple and
+Everything is super simple and it doesn'

 ## Developer Experience